Mike Haridopolos: Political career

-Haridopolos is a co-founder of the Freedom Caucus that signs Americans for Tax Reform's Taxpayer Protection Pledge to "oppose and vote against any and all efforts to increase taxes" every year before the Legislature goes into session.
+Haridopolos is a co-founder of the Freedom Caucus, which has signed Americans for Tax Reform's Taxpayer Protection Pledge to "oppose and vote against any and all efforts to increase taxes" every year before the Legislature goes into session.

-Haridopolos has appeared on Fox News' Huckabee to discuss Transparency Florida, an initiative he led to put the state budget online.
-He has also appeared on CNN as a guest of Lou Dobbs and has been featured in Florida Trend magazine as a legislator "...who could shape Florida politics".
-He was also recently named by the Hotline as one of six "rising stars" among Republican state legislators.

-Haridopolos sought the Republican nomination to challenge incumbent U.S. Senator Bill Nelson in 2012.
-The Washington Post has identified Haridopolos as "one of the state Republican Party's rising stars."
-The Sunshine State News called him "Telegenic and energetic,…a rising star in the party, a relentless campaigner and a bona fide conservative who would draw a sharp philosophical contrast to Nelson."
+He sought the Republican nomination to challenge incumbent U.S. Senator Bill Nelson in 2012.
+The Washington Post identified him as "one of the state Republican Party's rising stars".
 On July 18, 2011, Haridopolos released a campaign video stating that he would no longer seek the nomination for the 2012 U.S. Senate seat, effectively ending his campaign.

-During his six month campaign for U.S. Senate, Haridopolos out-fundraised his Republican opponents, raising a total of $3.6 million.
-His candidacy received a number of endorsements, including former Arkansas Governor Mike Huckabee, US Congressman Connie Mack, CFO Jeff Atwater, and Agriculture Commissioner Adam Putnam.
+His candidacy received a number of endorsements, including former Arkansas Governor Mike Huckabee, U.S. Congressman Connie Mack, CFO Jeff Atwater, and Agriculture Commissioner Adam Putnam.
 He dropped out of the campaign in July 2011 in order to focus on his position as President of the Florida Senate.
-He continued to teach at the University of Florida after he left the Florida Senate.

-Conservative agenda

-Haridopolos became Senate President with the largest Republican majority since reconstruction.